ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> :End of /MOTD command."

 Indicates the end of the [Message of the Day](#motd-message) to the client.
 The text used in the last param of this message may vary.

+{% numericheader RPL_WHOISHOST %}

+      "<client> <nick> :is connecting from *@localhost 127.0.0.1"

+Sent as a reply to the {% command WHOIS %} command, this numeric shows details about where the client with nickname `<nick>` is connecting from.

+See also: {% numeric RPL_WHOISACTUALLY %}, for similar semantics on other servers.

+{% numericheader RPL_WHOISMODES %}

+      "<client> <nick> :is using modes +ailosw"

+Sent as a reply to the {% command WHOIS %} command, this numeric shows the client what user modes the target users has.

 {% numericheader RPL_YOUREOPER %}